saccofrancesco/lock/README.md

 ## 📜 License

-This project is licensed under **Attribution - NonCommercial - ShareAlike 4.0 International**.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) — feel free to use it in your own projects!
-See the [LICENSE](./LICENSE) file for details.

 ---